 The Retired and Senior Volunteer Program (RSVP) of the Red River Valley connects adults age 55 and over with service opportunities in their communities that match their skills, interests and availability.
 RSVP promotes national service as part of the Senior Corps.
 Choosing how, when and where they want to take action, RSVP volunteers put their talents to work to make a difference!

 Perhaps the first and biggest benefit people get from volunteering is the satisfaction of incorporating service into their lives and making a difference in their community and country.
 The intangible benefits alone—such as pride, satisfaction and accomplishment—are worthwhile reasons to serve.

 Through service, you can add to the quality and health of your life.
 Research indicates that volunteers enjoy lower rates of depression and heart disease, higher levels of happiness and stay active and involved in the community!

 Help your community

-By donating your time and skills, you help make funds go farther for organizations that address critical needs in your community.
+By donating your time and skills, you help make funds go farther for organizations and local, state and federal agencies.